All Episodes

 This community knows what is from it and what is not from it.

-And uh, you know, I'm I'm very tired of us pretending that these are just isolated incidents.
+I'm very tired of us pretending that these are just isolated incidents.

-Well, again, like if there's someone's been let out 14 times by judges, someone's got to be held accountable for this eventually.
+Well, again, like if someone's been let out 14 times by judges, someone's got to be held accountable for this eventually.

 Well, thank you very much.

-Uh the problem with the American justice system is the criminal is considered the defendant.
+The problem with the American justice system is the criminal is considered the defendant.

-Uh yeah, well, yeah, indeed.
+Yeah, well, yeah, indeed.

 Well, thank you very much.

-And uh hacker says my mother is schizophrenic, trying to force anyone away in meds is very difficult.
+Trying to force anyone away in meds is very difficult.

 Well, that's the point.